NHSDigital/rap-community-of-practice/docs/site_info/rap-release-workflow.md

 This is described fully in the github action that builds the website: [pages-build-deployment](.github/workflows/pages-build-deployment.yml)

 ## Old release process (two repos, one private, one public)

+!!! warning "The release process below is no longer in use!"

+    - The RAP Community of Practice now uses a very simple release process - fully coded in the open.
+    - This page mostly details our old release process, where we had a hidden "dev" repo, which published to this public repo on release - we're leaving this guide up here so people can learn from it and use it (it would be useful for more sensitive work)

 !!! tip "TLDR"